 Student Career Interview Day is coordinated by the school's Office of Postgraduate Professional Education and Office of Student, Professional and Community Affairs.

 We honored the classes of 1953, 1958, 1963, 1968, 1978, 1978, 1983, 1988, 1998, 1998, 2003, 2008 and 2013 at this year's alumni reunion.
-The weekend's events included recognition of the Beta Phi Sigma fraternity, a continuing education program on FDA Black Box Warnings, tours of Kapoor Hall, dinner at the Embassy Suites, and a Saturday morning walking tour of downtown Buffalo mansions.
+The weekend's events included recognition of the Beta Phi Sigma fraternity, a continuing education program on FDA Black Box Warnings, tours of our building, dinner at the Embassy Suites, and a Saturday morning walking tour of downtown Buffalo mansions.
 Thank you to all alumni who attended and special thanks to all those who assisted as class representatives:

 Every April, we proudly recognize outstanding faculty, staff, students, and alumni who, over the past year, have contributed significantly to the school's mission, the profession of pharmacy and scholarly achievements.
 Please consider nominating an alumnus/alumnae for our most prestigious alumni awards noted below.
 The deadline for nomination for our 2018 awards is Dec.
 1, 2018.